Zichqec/lollipop_tanktop/readme.txt

 	• Use this shell for works outside the realm of ukagaka.
 	• Modify the shell to be discriminatory or political, or use it in a work that contains these elements.
 	• Modify the shell to add nudity or sexual elements.
+	• Use AI tools to modify the artwork in this shell.

 It is not required to notify me that you have used this shell, but I'd love to see what you've made!